-1410 If the organization has determined public policy to be a material topic, this sub-section lists the disclosures identified as relevant for reporting on the topic by the banking sector.
+If the organization has determined public policy to be a material topic, this sub-section lists the disclosures identified as relevant for reporting on the topic by the banking sector.

-STANDARD DISCLOSURE SECTOR STANDARD REF#

-Management of the topic

-GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the policy on employment and appointment of former public officials, or persons formerly entrusted with special public service functions, to the organization's governing bodies.
+STANDARD DISCLOSURE SECTOR STANDARD REF# Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the policy on employment and appointment of former public officials, or persons formerly entrusted with special public service functions, to the organization's governing bodies.
 Describe the policy on in-kind contributions for public officials or persons entrusted with special public service functions.
 Describe the escalation policy for addressing misalignments between its representative associations or committees and its own public policy stance.
-For customer engagement and investee stewardship related to public policy, report: agreed-upon targets related to customers' and investees' performance, along with metrics for evaluating progress; examples of outcomes of customer engagement and investee stewardship.
-XX.22.1
+For customer engagement and investee stewardship related to public policy, report: XX.22.1 Topic Standard disclosures GRI 415: Public Policy 2016 Disclosure 415-1 Political contributions XX.22.2 Additional sector disclosures Report the resources allocated to public policy engagement, including monetary value XX.22.3 Report the resources allocated to public policy engagement, including monetary value and percentage of budgetary allocations.

-Topic Standard disclosures

-GRI 415: Public Policy 2016 Disclosure 415-1 Political contributions XX.22.2
+- 1413 GRI 415: Public Policy 2016 lists authoritative intergovernmental instruments relevant to reporting on - this topic.
+1414

-Additional sector disclosures

-Report the resources allocated to public policy engagement, including monetary value and percentage of budgetary allocations.

-- 1413 GRI 415: Public Policy 2016 lists authoritative intergovernmental instruments relevant to reporting on this topic. - 1415 The additional authoritative instruments and references used in developing this topic, as well as - resources that may be helpful for reporting on public policy by the banking sector, are listed in the - 1417 Bibliography.
+- The additional authoritative instruments and references used in developing this topic, as well as 1415 - resources that may be helpful for reporting on public policy by the banking sector, are listed in the 1416 - 1417 Bibliography.

-1418 Glossary
+Glossary 1418

-- This glossary provides definitions for terms used in this Standard.
-The organization is required to apply these definitions when using the GRI Standards. - The definitions included in this glossary may contain terms that are further defined in the complete - 1422 GRI Standards Glossary.
+- 1419 This glossary provides definitions for terms used in this Standard.
+The organization is required to 1420 - apply these definitions when using the GRI Standards. - The definitions included in this glossary may contain terms that are further defined in the complete 1421 - 1422 GRI Standards Glossary.
 All defined terms are underlined.
 If a term is not defined in this glossary or in